Understanding MOT History and Test Results

 Common MOT Failure Points

 • Brakes (15%): Issues such as worn brake pads, leaking brake fluid, or ineffective braking are leading causes of failure.
-Proper brake maintenance is essential for safety.

 How to Check MOT History